 I know what you might be thinking, why would I want to spend my vacation in a store?

-Well this Bass Pro Shops store is unlike any other.
+Well this Bass Pro Shops store is unlike any other and is one of the best things to do in the city with young children.
 It’s nestled inside a pyramid and filled with attractions and things to see, many which are free!
 There’s even a resort inside – the Big Cypress Lodge.

 We started with the shooting gallery arcade game.
 The kids had a blast and it’s just .50 cents if you’re up for the challenge.